Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Swan View has 111 active public transport stops.
-All are bus stops.
-They are served by 7 different routes offering a total of 642 weekly passenger trips.
+Swan View has 95 active public transport stops, all of which are bus stops.
+These stops are served by 7 different routes that together facilitate 642 weekly passenger trips.
+The accessibility to these services is rated as excellent, with residents typically located just 190 meters from the nearest stop.

 Frequently Asked Questions - Transport